Hello for the first time, BostonFIG Community!

 Developers of accepted games will be asked upon notification of their acceptance to the showcase to provide all final information necessary for the festival.
 We will be asking for this information on July 16.

 The submission form will also ask for basic information, and include an area where further technical game information can be described.
-Submissions open March 15 and close on April 15.
+Submissions open March 15 and close on April 23.
 Fees for submissions are $60.
-The developers of the games that will move on to the 2nd phase will receive a notification by April 30.
+The developers of the games that will move on to the 2nd phase will receive a notification within three weeks of the submission close date.
 Decisions are final.

 Prizes in the past have ranged from hardware to software licenses to cash awards from sponsors.
 We’ll know more about specific prizes when the awards get closer, since sponsorship for prizes has varied from year to year.
 In addition to expanding the great prizes, you will receive design feedback from professionals in the games industry, the chance to playtest your game with the visitors at BostonFIG and a wonderful opportunity to network with other aspiring game designers, artists, and other game aficionados.